 5.3.
 The Loan Management fee is charged on monthly basis as fixed amount only for services related to making the Loan available, monitoring the running of the Loan, Loan reimbursement transactions.

 5.4.
-The advance reimbursement fee is ___% of the advance reimbursed amount and:
+The early repayment fee is:

+(i) 1% of the amount of the loan repaid in advance, if the period between the early repayment and the date agreed for the termination of the credit agreement is more than one year

+(ii) 0.5 % of the amount of the loan repaid in advance, if the period between the early repayment and the date agreed for the termination of the credit agreement does not exceed one year.:

 5.4.1. it shall only be paid in case of advance reimbursement;